MummyXYZ/Tarkov-Timmy/README.md

 ## Error Reporting

-Feel free to send me a [MSG](https://discordapp.com/users/170925319518158848/) on discord describing the issue.
+Feel free submit an issue here on github or send me a [MSG](https://discordapp.com/users/170925319518158848/) on discord describing the issue.

 ## License